mrwebwork/mrwebwork/README.md

 - :runner: Firm believer in maintaining a balanced lifestyle that integrates personal growth with professional development.
 - :chess_pawn: Love strategy games and was the President of the Chess Club.
 - :moneybag: Founded the Cryptocurrency Club and navigated the complex world of digital currencies.

-## 🌿 Wellness & Balance
-- :sunny: Outside of the digital world, you'll find me running along the trails of Austin, paddleboarding on the river, or going for reflective walks.
-- :balloon: I believe in maintaining a healthy balance between personal growth and professional development.
-To me, a good day includes coding, outdoor activities, and time with loved ones.

 ## 📊 Statistics